apigee/devrel/references/data-api/README.md

 # Apigee on top of Data APIs

-This reference provides a basic proxy generator that allows you to build an API product facade on a data platform.
-This provides API consumers with
+This reference provides a basic proxy generator that allows you to build an API facade on a data platform.
+(In this example we are using BigQuery as the data platform but the same principles could be applied to other products.)

-The API proxy provides the following functionality:
+The API proxy provides the following functionality to facilitate and govern data consumption via APIs:

 * Response Cache
 * Quota (Default or API Product)
 * Return Size Limit (with enforced max)